 SaaStr Annual agenda: approach Slack’s sales team.

-To give you some background: Stand-bot enables remote and distribute teams to do daily standups inside Slack channels, it even lets you run a Daily standup with your Jira backlog (cloud & server); so this allows you to run several standups in many channels and groups.
+To give you some background: Stand.Bot, our slack bot enables remote and distributed teams to do daily standups inside Slack channels, it even lets you run a Daily standup with your Jira backlog (cloud & server); so this allows you to run several standups in many channels and groups.
 So with thousands of users we needed to know if there was some way to move lots of content from Stride to Slack; know that Atlassian sold all the intellectual property of Stride to Slack.

 Some great insights from the Sales team regarding growth and sales: